Updated on 2026-01-28 GMT+08:00

 -

-Viewing VPC resource details
+View VPC resource details.

 A cluster must run in a VPC.
-When creating a namespace, create or associate a VPC for the namespace so that all containers in the namespace will run in the VPC.
+When creating a namespace, create or associate a VPC for the namespace so that all containers in the namespace run in the VPC.

 vpc:*:list